TrashPandaCode/reports/pmpt-bv-final/chapters/dataset.typ

   === Real-World Measurements

-  The real-world portion contains room images paired with RT60 values across six frequency bands, with the acoustic data stored in CSV format.
+  The real-world portion contains room images paired with RT60 values across six frequency bands, with the acoustic data stored in CSV format (examples in @real_example_image and @real_example_table).
 This data was collected from various spaces throughout TH Köln, with a primary focus on office environments.
 However, the dataset also includes several outlier room types, such as server rooms, laboratories, and a motion capture studio.

   The acoustic measurements were conducted following the methodology outlined in @rev_man_meas.
 To enhance efficiency, this process was partially automated through a custom Python script that accepts the room name as input, performs a frequency sweep, and automatically saves the resulting impulse response (IR) by convolving the recorded signal with the regularized spectral inversion of the original sweep to extract the room's impulse response, which is then high-pass filtered to remove low-frequency noise.
 RT60 values and plots for visual verification are generated.
 To measure reverberation characteristics, the IR is band-pass filtered into standard octave and third-octave bands ranging from $50 "Hz"$ to $16 "kHz"$.
 For each band, the energy decay curve (EDC) is being computed using a combination of Chu's @chuComparisonReverberationMeasurements1978 and Lundeby's @lundebyUncertaintiesMeasurementsRoom1995 @PyratoEnergyDecay method to account for the high noise floor in the recordings.
 The RT60 value is then derived by fitting a line to the EDC using linear regression and finding the point where the line reaches $-60 "dB"$.